Pitch a Boogie Woogie

+Synopsis

 John Warner, who was White, wrote and co-produced the movie with his brother Walter, who had changed his name to William Lord while living in New York.
 Lord is credited as director and composer of the movie's original songs.
 Warner also filmed commercials for Black businesses in the neighborhood for screening prior to his movies, and he filmed documentary-style footage of the neighborhood so that patrons might never know when they were going to appear on the big screen as part of a program.
 Warner also wrote another script in 1957 for an unproduced film about the successful integration of a Southern town's public schools.
 "Pitch a Boogie Woogie" was restored by the American Film Institute in 1985 and re-premiered on the campus of East Carolina University in 1986—its first ever screening before an integrated audience.
 Materials relating to the film are housed at East Carolina University in the John W. Warner Papers.
 The film played in 8 theaters in North Carolina.

 Saxophonist Lou Donaldson performs on the soundtrack as part of the Rhythm Vets, who were hired to add music to the performances after Warner discovered that musical accompaniment provided by Don Dunning's orchestra and recorded during the singing and dancing performances he had filmed was not good enough to use in the movie.
 The Rhythm Vets, a regionally popular dance band from Greensboro, N.C., were hired to play the instrumental part of the soundtrack music.
 The Rhythm Vets, were veterans, composed of former members from the United States Navy B-1 Band.
 With most of its members originally from Greensboro, North Carolina, U.S. Navy B-1 Band made history as the first African Americans to serve in the modern Navy at ranks higher than a messman.

 In 1988 the UNC Center for Public Television made a documentary called Boogie in Black and White, about the film and its rediscovery, restoration, and re-premiere.